It Wasn’t “Just Anxiety”: Recognizing the Signs of Postpartum Trauma

 Digestive issues.
 Chest tightness.
 Tingling hands.
 Constant exhaustion.
 These aren’t just "new mom problems."
 These are your body trying to process an experience it hasn’t made sense of yet.

 And sometimes, talking about it isn’t enough.
 That’s why body-based healing (like EMDR, somatic therapy, yoga, and breathwork) can be powerful additions to the journey.
+It’s one reason pregnancy loss therapy and other trauma-informed services go beyond talk therapy.

 Misdiagnosis = Shame Spiral

-If you’ve ever thought, “Why can’t I just be grateful?” or “What’s wrong with me?”—you’re not alone.
+If you’ve ever thought, “Why can’t I just be grateful?” or “What’s wrong with me?”, you’re not alone.
 Being told it’s anxiety when it’s actually trauma can make you feel broken.

 You’re not broken.
 You’re responding perfectly to an experience that left you unprotected, unseen, or afraid.
 You’re not overreacting.
 You’re adapting.
+That’s what birth trauma therapy aims to support, restoring safety and self-trust.

 Hypervigilance Isn’t a Quirk